-It’s hard to believe that 20 years has passed since five-year-old April Welsh was pictured with Professor Tim Jones in a story about new type 1 diabetes research in The West Australian.
+It’s hard to believe that more than 20 years has passed since five-year-old April Welsh was pictured with Professor Tim Jones in a story about new type 1 diabetes research in The West Australian.

-Plenty has changed but one constant remains — Professor Jones still works for WA’s only paediatric diabetes service, which celebrates its 50th year of operation this year.
+Plenty has changed but one constant remains — Professor Jones still works for WA’s only paediatric diabetes service, which celebrated its 50th year of operation last year.

 The diabetic service at Princess Margaret Hospital was established by Margaret (Pat) Ryan in 1968 and moved to Perth Children’s Hospital (PCH) earlier this year.
 It has grown from just four patients to nearly 1100 over that period.

 Professor Jones, a paediatric endocrinologist at PCH and co-director of the Children’s Diabetes Centre at Telethon Kids Institute, joined the diabetes service as a trainee 32 years ago.

 He said the multidisciplinary service was considered ground-breaking when it first opened.

 “Pat could see that patients with type 1 diabetes needed specialist care so she got together a dietitian, nurse and endocrinologist (Pat) and started the service,” he said.